 as i’ve said, my deep-seated need to be beautiful has been a driving force my whole life. it underpins my eating disorder. being beautiful was the only thing i cared about for far too long. i didn’t care about being smart; i didn’t care about being kind. i didn’t care about other people very much at all beyond superficially; that’s common to those of us with eating disorders; it’s a very self-centred condition. when you have an eating disorder, ultimately, you and it always come first. i rejected that contention when i first heard it but once the knee-jerk anger passed, i admitted it was unfortunately accurate.

-the need to be beautiful has lived in me forever, as has its companion, the belief that i need to be perfect if i want to be seen as even acceptable. “perfect” is limited to my appearance; my eating disorder is not concerned with mental or emotional development. countless hours have been spent in pursuit of physical perfection, but very little time was spent on self-development in more important areas. being beautiful was the only thing i wanted.
+the need to be beautiful has lived in me forever, as has its companion, the belief that i need to be perfect. “perfect” is limited to my appearance; my eating disorder is not concerned with mental or emotional development. countless hours have been spent in pursuit of physical perfection, but very little time was spent on self-development in more important areas. being beautiful was the only thing i wanted.

 along the way, my definition of “beautiful” became more concrete. it still didn’t include hair colour or eye colour, although i was aware that mine were wrong. it got very specific, however, regarding shape and size. beauty was bones. to be beautiful, i would have to get thinner.